-112. FEED CROPS.
+312. (112.)
+FEED CROPS.
 Spring term.
 Credit four hours.
 Prerequisite, an introductory course in crop production.
 A course in livestock feeding is desirable but not essential preparation.
 Lectures, M W F 8.
 Discussion, F 11 or 12.
 Warren 345.
 Associate Professor M. J. WRIGHT.

 The production of field crops with reference to their value for livestock in terms of energy, protein, and other nutritional components per unit of land utilized.
 Consideration will be given to establishment, management, harvesting, and preservation practices that influence yield and nutritive value.
-Corn, small grains, and forage grasses and legumes will be emphasized.
+Forage grasses, forage legumes, and corn will be emphasized.